-The towing chart for the 2006-2014 Honda Ridgelines did not mention anything about AWD or 2WD models, so I assume these were not options during those model years which meant that the towing capacities were the same for these trucks made during those specific years.
+The chart for the 2006-2014 Ridgelines did not mention anything about AWD or 2WD models, so I assume these were not options during those model years which meant that the capacities were the same for these trucks made during those specific years.

-Towing Capacity: There were two main elements that really affected the towing capacities for the Honda Ridgeline trucks and these were: the number of people in the vehicle itself and whether the model had a 2 wheel drive or all-wheel drive configuration.
+Towing Capacity: There were two main elements that really affected the capacity numbers for the Ridgeline trucks and these were: the number of people in the vehicle itself and whether the model had a 2 wheel drive or all-wheel drive configuration.

 Honda does recommend using trailer brakes for loads that exceed 1,000 pounds.

-The Honda Ridgelines made from 2017-2020 had a towing capacity that ranged from 3,000 pounds and went all the way up to 5,000 pounds, depending on the number of people in the vehicle and whether you had an AWD or 2WD model.
+The Ridgelines made from 2017-2021 had a towing capacity that ranged from 3,000 pounds and went all the way up to 5,000 pounds, depending on the number of people in the vehicle and whether you had an AWD or 2WD model.

 The AWD models had higher capacity limits than the 2WD models, no matter how many people were in the vehicle and it averaged roughly 1,500 lbs. more.

-The towing capacity range for the 2017-2020 AWD models ranged from 4,500 pounds, if you had 5 people in the car, all the way up to 5,000 pounds, when only 2 people were present.
-The 2WD models had a towing capacity range of 3,000 pounds and went up to 3,500 pounds when two people were in the vehicle, a stark contrast to the AWD models numbers.
+The capacity range for the 2017-2021 AWD models ranged from 4,500 pounds, if you had 5 people in the car, all the way up to 5,000 pounds, when only 2 people were present.
+The 2WD models had a capacity range of 3,000 pounds and went up to 3,500 pounds when two people were in the vehicle, a stark contrast to the AWD models numbers.

-Honda Ridgeline's made from 2006-2014 had a single towing capacity chart that applied to all models.
+Honda Ridgeline's made from 2006-2014 had a single trailer weight rating chart that applied to all models.

 There were also tongue load charts and weight charts I found that will be helpful in calculating loads and overall capacities below that I thought I would share too.